The 3 most important level 1 CFA exam topics are:

-You will find numerous quantitative tools there which are also used in other CFA level 1 topics.
-Some of the tools shared by QM with other topics are:
+You will find numerous quantitative tools there which are also used in other level 1 topics.
+Some of the tools that QM shares with other topics are:

 time value of money Corporate Finance, Equity Investments, Fixed Income, FRA, Derivatives,

-measures of interest rates and dispersion Portfolio Management,
+measures of interest rates, dispersion, and covariance Portfolio Management,

 probability tree Derivative Investments.

-No wonder Quantitative Methods are considered an important CFA level 1 topic.
+That's exactly why Quantitative Methods are considered an important level 1 topic.

 The more proficient you are in QM, the better you’ll get at other related topics.
 (Note that becoming proficient in QM also includes getting skillful with your calculator and flexible with using formulas).

 3 Remarks on Level 1 Quantitative Methods:

-/1 : To CFA candidates probability is usually either intuitional or a real nuisance.
+/1 : To CFA exam candidates, probability is usually either intuitive or a real nuisance.

-While the former group has no real problems with probability questions, the latter usually cannot cope with basic issues – they find it hard to differentiate between joint and conditional probability or do not know how to use the Bayes formula and so on.
-To learn about the Bayes formula without formulas, see here.
+While the former group has no real problems with probability questions, the latter usually cannot cope with basic issues – they find it hard to differentiate between joint and conditional probability or do not know how to use Bayes' formula and so on.
+To learn about Bayes' theorem without formulas, see here.

 It’s good to understand that not everyone can be perfect at everything.
 If you’re in the latter group and you struggle with probability without any reasonable success, it might be better to concentrate on statistics instead, which is key in the long run.

 /2 : QM is one of the hardest topics in the level 2 exam.